oracle/nosql-node-sdk/README.md

 ## Overview

-This is version 5.1 of Node.js SDK for
+This is version 5.2 of the Node.js SDK for
 [Oracle NoSQL Database](https://www.oracle.com/database/technologies/related/nosql.html).
 The SDK provides interfaces, documentation, and examples to develop Node.js applications that use